rymawby/SceneGraphTrainingPosterGridAndTasks/README.markdown

 ```

 ##Using Tasks
-So if you run this now you’re going to have the most boring app ever.
-So we need to load in some external data.
+If you run this now you’re going to have the most boring app ever.
+We need to load in some external data.
 Let’s load in a json file that contains some info we can use (from a previous project).
 The files location is `http://telstrapoc-syddev.appglobe.accedo.tv/roku.json`.
 To load this in we are going to use a `Task`.
 When a `Task` is instantiated it is spawned in a different thread.
 This means we can write non-blocking synchronous code for loading data etc - whereas previously this kind of call would’ve had to have been watched for in an event loop - comparing source identities.
 Here’s a `Task` for loading in data.

 ```
 <component name="DataLoader" extends="Task">